spitschan/ShapeToolbox/doc/source/qs-modulation.rst

    r(\theta) = 1 + m(\theta)c(\theta)

-That is, without any components to modulate the radius (or with a component amplitude of 0), the radius is one.
+That is, without any components to modulate the radius (or with a carrier amplitude of 0), the radius is one.